Glutathione | Compounded Injectable

 Do not take this medication if you:

-Have a known allergy to glutathione or sulfur-containing compounds
+Have a known allergy to glutathione or any ingredient in the formulation

-Have been advised by your clinician to avoid detoxification or antioxidant-based therapies
+Have been advised to avoid antioxidant or detoxification therapies

 Before Taking Glutathione, Tell Your Healthcare Provider if You: